Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Introduction

-Exploiting the geometric nature of Voronoi cells, we completely resolve a classic problem of competitive location theory for the previously open case of Manhattan distances.
-In the \emph{One-Round Voronoi Game}, first player \emph{White} and then player \emph{Black} each place $n$ points in~$R$.
-Each player scores the area consisting of the points that are closer to one of their facilities than to any one of the opponent's; see \Cref{fig:examples} for an example.
-The goal for each player is to obtain the higher score.
-Owing to the different nature of the Manhattan metric, both players may dominate strictly less than $\rho/2$, the remaining area belonging to \emph{neutral zones}.
+In this paper, we study the two-player \emph{One-Round Voronoi Game} in which first player \emph{White} and then player \emph{Black} each place $n$ points at once in a rectangle $R \subset \mathbb{R}^2$ of normalized dimensions with height $1$ and width $\rho\geq 1$.
+Each player scores the area consisting of the points that are closer to one of their facilities than to any one of their opponent's; see \Cref{fig:examples} for an example.
+The goal of each player is to win by obtaining the higher score.
+If both players obtain the same score, the game ends in a \emph{draw}.
+We note that we are not interested in the margin by which a player wins in the Voronoi game.
+This is a crucial difference to the classical leader-follower problem introduced by von Stackelberg, where each player seeks to maximize their score \cite{Sta52,SimCru73}.
+We assume that both players are fully aware of these rules, i.e., they know the parameter $n$ and each other's objective before the start of the game.